4 Benefits of Activities for Dementia and 5 Ways to Adapt Daily Tasks

 When someone has Alzheimer’s disease or dementia, their cognitive function may be declining, but they still have abilities.

-In fact, continuing to do as much as they can at their current ability level keeps them active and may even help maintain skills longer.
+Doing as much as possible at their current ability level keeps them active and may help maintain skills longer.

-We found a helpful article from MindStart that talks about the importance of purposeful activities for dementia.
+We found a helpful article from MindStart about the importance of purposeful activities for dementia.

-They encourage us to broaden the idea of “activities” to include everyday tasks as well as entertainment, outings, and events.
+They encourage us to broaden the idea of “activities, ” including everyday tasks and entertainment, outings, and events.

-They also encourage adapting activities and providing support as needed to help older adults maintain a sense of independence and accomplishment – something we all need, no matter our age or health condition.
+They also encourage adapting activities and providing support to help older adults maintain independence and accomplishment – something we all need, no matter our age or health condition.

-We share highlights from the article that explain 4 reasons why dementia activities are so important and 5 ways to adapt activities to fit someone’s ability level.
+We share highlights from the article that explain four reasons dementia activities are so essential and five ways to adapt activities to fit someone’s ability level.

 Advertisement

 As the saying goes, “use it or lose it.”
-Even though we mean well by helping as much as we can, we may end up helping too much.
+Even though we mean well by helping as much as possible, we may end up helping too much.

 Continuing to do as many activities and daily tasks as independently as possible benefits seniors with dementia.